-Film work includes Inservice Day, Wedding Planners, Divestment, Girls, Comb and Awareness.
-She played the role of Maeve Bergin in Fair City for RTE and appeared in the TV comedy show Maeve Higgins’ Fancy Vittles (Scratch Films/RTE).
+Previous film work includes Rationed, Face it Again, Writing Home, Ireland Ink., Senior Infants, Wedding Planners, Divestment, Girls, Comb and Awareness.
+On TV she played the role of Maeve Bergin in Fair City (RTE) and guested on Maeve Higgins’ Fancy Vittles (RTE).

 She trained with Deirdre O’Connell at the Stanislavski Studio at the Focus Theatre, and as a singer with Gillyanne Kayes in London.

 ‘Sharon Coade plays Zelda with heart-wrenching conviction in a performance filled with variety, moving smoothly from pathos to sad spite and piteous insecurity.’
 Emer O’Kelly – Sunday Independent – ZELDA